RISSB’s Rail Safety Conference will return to Sydney in May 2021 as a face-to-face event with virtual attendance options.

 General Manager – Control Systems, 4Tel

 Delegates will have the option to tailor knowledge with the selection of three concurrent technical site visits.
+The site tours are included in your registration but as places are limited, you will need to reserve your place when booking your conference attendance.

 Metro Trains Sydney – Maintenance Facility and Control Room